Midweek Mysticism: The Comforter

 Over the next month or so, the state returned virtually every day at varying levels of intensity.
 At times I found I could induce it at will merely by walking rhythmically.
 It was a very welcome presence and I came to look forward to its characteristic onset.

 The experiences reached a peak one Sunday morning.
 Unusually I was seated in an armchair reading a book.
 After a while, the words began to take on a heightened significance and my thought processes slowed right down.
 I was aware that this was a much deeper experience than anything hitherto.

 Reading was now difficult, although not impossible. … I was enjoying this spiritual immersion, which was how it seemed, and after half an hour it left me for good.

 The presence was with me continuously for about a month, with my consciousness of it rising and falling in unpredictable ways.
 It was partly of the body but also external to it in a way I had not knowingly experienced before.

-This light is all around us at all times, but is filtered out by the physical brain.
-When we are opened up to it, a Comforter removes all the cares and woes of physical existence.
+When we are opened up to the light, a “Comforter” removes all the cares and woes of physical existence.
 We get a glimpse of eternity.

 Descriptions of mystical states usually differ in quirky ways, but the congruity between the three versions given here is unmistakeable and, in my view, conclusive.
 The Comforter is the Christian carrier of the Divine Light, a golden glow that brings divinity into the heart of those who are ready for it.